- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 Dependant visas for Hong Kong

-Expats in Hong Kong can apply to bring their dependants to Hong Kong, including dependant unmarried children under the age of 18 and spouses of the original visa holder.
-Once an expat becomes a permanent resident of Hong Kong, they are also able to apply for a dependent visa for parents over the age of 60.
+Expats in Hong Kong can apply to bring their dependants to Hong Kong, including dependent unmarried children under the age of 18 and spouses of the original visa holder.
+Once an expat becomes a permanent resident of Hong Kong, they are also able to apply for a dependant visa for parents over the age of 60.

 Expats will have to provide proof of their relationship with their dependants, and must be able to show that they can financially support and accommodate these individuals while living in Hong Kong.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.